conan-io/docs/tutorial/versioning/lockfiles.rst

 Evolving lockfiles
 ------------------

-Even if lockfiles enforce and constraint the versions that can be resolved for a graph, it doesn't mean that lockfiles cannot evolve.
-Actually, controlled evolution of lockfiles is paramount to important processes like Continuous Integration, when the effect of one change in the graph wants to be tested in isolation of other possible concurrent changes.
+Even if lockfiles enforce and constrain the versions that can be resolved for a graph, it doesn't mean that lockfiles cannot evolve.
+Actually, controlled evolution of lockfiles is paramount to important processes like Continuous Integration, when the effect of one change in the graph wants to be tested in isolation from other possible concurrent changes.

-In this section we will introduce some of the basic functionality of lockfiles that allows such evolution.
+In this section, we will introduce some of the basic functionality of lockfiles that allows such evolution.

-First, if we would like now to introduce and test the new ``matrix/1.1`` version in our ``engine``, without necessarily pulling many other dependencies that could have got new versions too, we could manually add ``matrix/1.1`` to the lockfile:
+First, if we would like now to introduce and test the new ``matrix/1.1`` version in our ``engine``, without necessarily pulling many other dependencies that could have gotten new versions too, we could manually add ``matrix/1.1`` to the lockfile:

 .. code-block:: bash